-- Creative practice and collaboration - Written response to artists work (may be oral presentation, annotated response, etc) Short answer responses supported by visual references, - Presentation of at least one finished artwork - A critique of creative work where students evaluate their creative work
+- Creative practice and collaboration - Written response to artists work including oral presentations, annotated response or formal essays.
+Short answer responses supported by visual references. - Presentation of at least one finished artwork. - A critique of creative work where students evaluate their own, and others, creative work.

-Students use creative practice to explore ideas and issues and present at least one finished artwork using collaborative approaches.
+Students use Creative Practice to explore ideas and issues and present at least one finished artwork using collaborative approaches.

-Students undertake inquiry based learning where they create artworks in an active process of exploration and experimentation
+Students undertake inquiry based learning where they create artworks in an active process of exploration and experimentation.